 - A serratus plane block numbs the nerves in your chest and armpit area.
 It can help with pain after surgery in your breast, armpit, or chest wall.

-Having a regional block may help you need fewer pain medications and have less nausea and vomiting after surgery.
+Having a regional block may help you need fewer pain medications and have less nausea (feeling like you’re going to throw up) and vomiting (throwing up) after surgery.

 You may not be able to have a regional block if you’re taking blood thinners, have an infection at the site of the block, or if you’re allergic to local anesthesia.
 You can have a regional block if you’ve had surgery on your spine, but tell your anesthesiologist that you had this surgery.Back to top